Information-Theoretic Foundations for Machine Learning: Meta-Learning

 \subsubsection{Main Result}

-With the rate-distortion results established from the previous section, we establish the following upper bound on the estimation error of in-context learning. \begin{theorem}{\bf (in-context learning estimation error upper bound)} For all $d,r,L,K,R,N,M,T \in \Z_{++}$, if for all $(m,t) \in [M]\times [T]$, $X^{(m)}_t$ is generated according to the ICL process, then
+Equipped with the rate-distortion results from the previous section, we establish the following upper bound on the error of the mixture of transformers process. \begin{theorem}{\bf (mixture of transformers error upper bound)} For all $d,r,L,K,R,N,M,T \in \Z_{++}$, if for all $(m,t) \in [M]\times [T]$, $X^{(m)}_t$ is generated according to the mixture of transformers process, then

 \end{theorem} \begin{proof}